eddiesigner/sketch-map-generator/README.md

 ## Donations

-If this project help you in some way, you can give us a :beer: :)
+If this project help you in some way, you can invite us a :beer: :)

 Thank you from the [Craftbot](http://craftbot.io) team!